Platform Guide

 What Neither Platform Does Well

 The gap this creates: most studio owners find out a member has lapsed when they notice they haven't been around in a while.
-By that point it has usually been 6 to 8 weeks.
+By that point it's usually been 6 to 8 weeks.
 The member has mentally moved on.
 The window to have a conversation that might change their mind has closed.

 Share: